AA/PPS 02.03.01 - Conduct and Planning of Courses

 STUDENTS WITH DISABILITIES

-INDEPENDENT STUDY, TOPICS, AND PROBLEMS COURSES
+INDEPENDENT STUDY, TOPICS, AND PROBLEMS COURSE PROCEDURES

 The instructor is expected to ensure the quality and rigor of the course.
 Term papers, creative works, or oral presentation may constitute graded material; tests may be required at the discretion of the instructor.

-Instructors of such courses may receive workload credit in accordance with departmental/school, college, and University policies.
-(See AA/PPS 04.01.40 “Faculty Workload”)
+Instructors of such courses may receive workload credit in accordance with departmental or school, college, and university policies (see AA/PPS No. 04.01.40, Faculty Workload).

-RETENTION OF RECORDS
+PROCEDURES FOR RETENTION OF RECORDS

 A faculty member must keep some written, formal record of student grades during the semester.
 The grade book either in paper copy or electronic form, or collected student work in lieu of a grade book must be retained according to the university Records Retention Schedule (RRS), which is two years dated from the end of the semester.